 - BSAC develops its own safety recommendations to keep scuba as safe as it can be for all divers.
 As the national governing body, BSAC has recorded and reported on diving incidents since 1964.

 - BSAC aims to promote and protect the UK’s underwater and wreck heritage, through a programme of diver education, skills training and collaborative working with other agencies, including the Receiver of Wreck, Nautical Archaeology Society, and Marine Management Organisation.

-- BSAC and its members also work to safeguard the UK’s precious waters and marine life to ensure they can be enjoyed by future generation of divers.
+- BSAC and its members also work to safeguard the UK’s precious waters and marine life to ensure they can be enjoyed by future generations of divers.
 BSAC works closely with the Marine Conservation Society and other conservation organisations calling for more marine reserves around the UK to ensure greater protection of our underwater environment.